-Dozens of flights leave from Tokyo to Sapporo's New Chitose Airport from Haneda and Narita every day.
+Dozens of flights leave from Tokyo to Sapporo's Chitose Airport from Haneda Airport and Narita Airport every day.
 Many other domestic airports also have direct flights to Sapporo.
 After the flight, it's a 35-minute express train ride to Sapporo Station.

-Take the JR Tohoku/Hokkaido Shinkansen from Tokyo to Shin-Hakodate-Hokuto (four hours) and transfer to the Hokuto limited express to Sapporo (3.5 hours).
-The fare is fully covered by the Japan Rail Pass and JR East South Hokkaido Rail Pass.
+Take the Hokkaido Shinkansen from Tokyo to Shin-Hakodate-Hokuto (4 hours) and transfer to the Hokuto limited express to Sapporo (3.5 hours).

-There are also long-distance ferries from various points on the main island of Honshu, with most arriving either in Otaru, 30 minutes by train west of Sapporo, or Tomakomai, 45-60 minutes by train south of Sapporo.
+There are also long-distance ferries from various points on the main island of Honshu, with most arriving either in Otaru , 30 minutes by train west of Sapporo, or Tomakomai, 45 to 60 minutes by train south of Sapporo.

-Designed with the input of specialists from overseas, Sapporo has a North American-style grid street layout
+Designed with the input of specialists from overseas, Sapporo has a North American-style grid street plan

 The city's name means “important river flowing through a plain” in the indigenous Ainu language

-Sapporo has only been around since 1868, making it Japan's youngest major metropolis
+Sapporo was established in 1868, making it Japan's youngest major metropolis